mirumee/satchless/doc/reference/settings.rst

 ``SATCHLESS_DELIVERY_PROVIDERS``.

-Note that at the moment settings.py by default provides caching handlers so any change in product's price requires cache entry to expire in order to see it being applied online (by default Django keeps cache in memory so it will be dropped with server restart).
+Note that at the moment settings.py by default provides caching handlers so any change in product's price requires cache entry to expire in order to see the new price being applied online (by default Django keeps cache in memory so it will be dropped with server restart).